Autumn is officially here! And with that so is my tendency towards hibernation!

 Last year I wrote a Winter Survival Guide and as much I wanted to help other people who were struggling throughout this period, it was really helpful for me to write those things to remind myself them.

-Here’s my little Autumn Survival Guide to help me keep out of the winter blues.
+Here’s my little Autumn Survival Guide to help me keep out of the autumnal blues.

 Don’t hate, appreciate – In the past, I spent months complaining and talking about how much I miss the summer days.
 But no more of that!
 Summer is my favourite season but I’m learning to appreciate this time of the year too and the good things it has to offer.
 Appreciating the way nature changes, the beautiful colours of autumn, big jumpers, rainy days, the mustard yellow jumpers you wouldn’t wear at any other season, hot chocolate, the crisp cold air, the cosy feel to everything!